Blue Owl Capital: GP Strategic Capital (formerly Dyal Capital)

 In July 2021, Dyal Capital acquired minority stakes in the NBA teams, Phoenix Suns and Sacramento Kings.

 In March 2022, Blue Owl announced it planned to hold an IPO for Dyal Capital on the London Stock Exchange.

+In June 2023, Bloomberg reported that Dyal Capital would be renamed to Blue Owl GP Strategic Capital due to tensions among the co-founders where Rees was asked to resign.
+Dyal Capital came from the name of his children.

 Funds

-Oak Street
+Finance

+Financial trends for Blue Owl Capital Inc. are based on fiscal years ended December 31:

+Real Estate (formerly Oak Street)

 Oak Street was founded in 2009 by Marc Zahr and James Hennessey.

-Oak street is private equity real estate firm based in Chicago that focuses on structuring sale-leasebacks.
+Oak Street is a private equity real estate firm based in Chicago that focuses on structuring sale-leasebacks.

 In August 2021, Oak Street acquired The Bow in Calgary for $1.2 billion.
 In September 2022, Oak Street and GIC agreed to acquire Store Capital for $14 Billion.

-Owl Rock
+Credit (formerly Owl Rock)

 Owl Rock was founded in 2016 by Doug Ostrover (co-founder of GSO Capital Partners), Marc Lipschultz (former KKR partner) and Craig Packer (formerly of Goldman Sachs).

-The firm is a middle market Private credit direct lending firm that deals with credit investments.
+The firm is a middle market private credit direct lending firm that deals with credit investments.
 Its clients include George Soros, Brown University and the state of South Carolina.